A Bible Study by Jack Kelley

 “Therefore keep watch, because you do not know the day or the hour.”
 (Matt.
 25:13)

 In previous studies I’ve shown that this parable can’t be about the church.
 The Church is the Bride, not a bridesmaid, there’s only one bride, not 10, and the banquet follows the wedding, it doesn’t precede it.
-There’s no way a newly married bride can be excluded from her own wedding banquet by a husband who claims he doesn’t know her.
+There’s no way a newly married bride could be excluded from her own wedding banquet by a husband who claims he doesn’t know her.
 The parable is about tribulation survivors, 5 of whom are saved and enter the Kingdom and 5 who are not and don’t.

 What’s The Point?